“The key is for the audience never to know, so I have a Plan B for every illusion.” ~ David Copperfield

 We celebrate his Sainthood and subsequent Feast Day on December 19th, which is also the date of his death in 1370.
 In a day and age when so many leaders seek to flout or even abuse their power and privilege, be sure to take a moment to remember this humble servant of God, a deep and intelligent thinker who spent his life nourishing his mind and soul for the betterment of the early Church and its disciples.

-Not bad for a back-up plan.
+Not bad for a Plan B.

 ologsinquito from USA on December 16, 2012: